nanafox/more-vim/README.md

 These features include

-- A colorscheme of your choice... peachpuff by default
+- A colorscheme of your choice... hybrid_material by default
   - you can edit the `.vimrc` file in your directory if you prefer another
 - Better syntax highlighting
 - Better indentations